Holistic Robust Data-Driven Decisions: Introduction

 There is considerable work on how to design robust formulations against overfitting due to statistical error \citep{bertsimas2018data, bertsimas2018robust,lam2019recovering}.
 One particular example of such robust predictors is the Kullback-Leibler divergence distributionally robust optimization predictor (KL-DRO)

-for $r>0$, where $ \DKL(\mu || \nu) \defn \int \log \left(\tfrac{\d\mu}{\d\nu}(\xi)\right) \, \d\mu(\xi) $ for all $\mu\ll\nu \in \cP$, and $+\infty$ otherwise, is the Kullback–Leibler divergence.
-Informally, when the observed samples are independent realizations of the out-of-sample distribution $\Pb$, then $\Pb \in \{\Pb'\in \cP\; : \; \DKL(\Pemp{T} || \Pb') \leq r\}$ with high probability\footnote{This is only true when the distributions are of finite support.
-In the general case however, it still holds that $\Eb_{\Pb}[\loss(x,\txi)] \leq \hat{c}_{\mathrm{KL}}(x,\Pemp{T})$ with high probability.}.
-Hence, the KL-DRO predictor minimizes a worst-case expectation over a set of distributions which includes the out-of-sample distribution $\Pb$ with high probability and hence is unlikely to underestimate the out-of-sample cost. \cite{van2021data} prove that the KL-DRO predictor efficiently guards against overfitting caused by statistical error and in fact guarantees that the probability that the out-of-sample cost is underestimated decays exponentially fast in the number of collected data points $T$.
+for $r>0$, where $ \KL(\mu || \nu) \defn \int \log \left(\tfrac{\d\mu}{\d\nu}(\xi)\right) \, \d\mu(\xi) $ for all $\mu\ll\nu \in \cP$, and $+\infty$ otherwise, is the Kullback–Leibler divergence.
+Informally, when the observed samples are independent realizations of the out-of-sample distribution $\Pb$, then $\Pb \in \{\Pb'\in \cP\; : \; \KL(\Pemp{T} || \Pb') \leq r\}$ with high probability\footnote{This is only true when the distributions are of finite support.
+In the general case however, it still holds that $\Eb_{\Pb}[\loss(x,\txi)] \leq \hat{c}_{\mathrm{KL}}(x,\Pemp{T})$ with high probability \citep{van2021data}.}.
+Hence, the KL-DRO predictor minimizes a worst-case expectation over a set of distributions which includes the out-of-sample distribution $\Pb$ with high probability and hence is unlikely to underestimate the out-of-sample cost. \citet{van2021data} prove that the KL-DRO predictor efficiently guards against overfitting caused by statistical error and in fact guarantees that the probability that the out-of-sample cost is underestimated decays exponentially fast in the number of collected data points $T$.
 Furthermore, the KL-DRO predictor can be evaluated as a convex minimization problem \citep{love2015phi,van2021data}.

-\cite{lam2019recovering, duchi2021statistics} finally show that when this probability is desired to decay subexponentially, robustness against statistical error can be obtained by considering the sample variance penalization predictor (SVP)
+\citet{lam2019recovering, duchi2021statistics} finally show that when this probability is desired to decay subexponentially, robustness against statistical error can be obtained by considering the sample variance penalization predictor (SVP)

 for $\lambda\geq 0$, where $\Var_{\Pemp{T}}[\loss(x,\txi)]$ is the empirical variance of the loss.
-In fact, \cite{van2021data, bennouna2021learning} prove in a precise sense that the KL-DRO and SVP predictors are efficient predictors for robustness against statistical error.
-In some sense, both predictors optimally balance the desire for accuracy while guaranteeing a certain level of robustness against statistical error.
+In fact, \citet{van2021data, bennouna2021learning} prove in a precise sense that the KL-DRO and SVP predictors are efficient predictors for robustness against statistical error.
+In some sense, both predictors optimally balance efficiency while guaranteeing a certain level of robustness against statistical error.

 However, overfitting in practice is not caused by statistical error alone.
 In fact, statistical error is perhaps the most mild source of overfitting among those we will discuss as it diminishes with the samples size at rate $\mathcal O(\tfrac{1}{\sqrt{T}})$.
 That is, for any decision $x$ and bounded and continuous loss function $\xi\mapsto\ell(x, \xi)$ we have\footnote{Note that this bound can be extended to $\min_{x\in\cX}\Eb_{\Pemp{T}}[\loss(x,\txi)] - \min_{x\in \cX}\Eb_{\Pb}[\loss(x,\txi)]$ under careful complexity assumptions on the decision set $\cX$, such as finite VC dimension \citep{vapnik1999nature,maurer2009empirical}.}